What Is a Bungalow Style House? (Updated for 2025)

 You can find several variations in the bungalow style house, including:

-• Classic bungalow: The classic look is the craftsman bungalow.
-It has gables that face out to the street, a small covered porch and shingled roofs.
+• Classic bungalow: The classic look is the craftsman house.
+It has gables facing the street, a small covered porch and shingled roofing.
 It’s a style you’ll see from nearly any decade in the last sixty years and speaks to small-town America.

-• California bungalow: This style is similar to the craftsman style, but the materials differ slightly.
-A California bungalow may use stucco or wood, but not brick.
+• California craftsman house: This style resembles the craftsman style, but the materials differ slightly.
+A California bungalow may use stucco or wood but not brick.
+The stucco siding may give the home a somewhat Spanish flavor, attributed to the cultural influences in California.

-• Modern bungalow: For this style, you’ll notice slight variations, such as curved corners and porthole windows.
+• Modern bungalow-style: This style has slight variations, such as curved corners and porthole windows.
 Rather than brick or wood, these homes are typically concrete and have a lot of glass.

-Although there are some slight variations in styles, you can recognize bungalows by their balanced appearance, low roofs and small front columned porches.
+Although slight style variations exist, these homes are recognized by their balanced appearance, low roofs, and small front columned porches.

 The Popularity of Bungalow Homes